History of the nude in art: Neoclassicism

 David's disciples and followers followed his classical ideal, but moving away from his rigorous severity and drifting towards a certain sensualist mannerism, with an erotic grace that Max Friedländer called volupté décente ("decent voluptuousness").
 François Gérard sought the perfection of ideal beauty, through the softness of color and the cerulean texture of the skin, with marbled bodies, but soft, with a syrupy sweetness.
-His most famous work is Psyche and Amor (1798), which in spite of its academicist workmanship, its chromatic richness gives it an emotion of refined lyrical evocation.
+His most famous work is Psyche and Amor (1798), which, despite its academic craftsmanship, its chromatic richness gives it an emotion of refined lyrical evocation.
 Pierre-Narcisse Guérin also cultivated a refined eroticism, influenced by Correggio, as in Aurora and Cephalus (1810) and Iris and Morpheus (1811).
 Jean-Baptiste Regnault cultivated a classicist line close to the Bolognese School: The Genius of France between Liberty and Death (1795), where the genius recalls the Mercury of Raphael's Vatican Stanzas.
 Other disciples of David were Jean Broc (The Death of Hyacinthos, 1801) and Jean-Louis-Cesar Lair (The torture of Prometheus, 1819).
 On the other hand, Anne-Louis Girodet de Roussy-Trioson broke with David's moral classicism, especially with her main work, The Sleep of Endymion (1791), with elongated and pearly bodies, with a certain sexual ambiguity, in a somewhat vaporous atmosphere reminiscent of Italian mannerism and preludes art pompier.
 Other works of his were: Mademoiselle Lange as Venus (1798) and Mademoiselle Lange as Danae (1799).
 Pierre-Paul Prud'hon was somewhere between rococo and neoclassicism—David disparagingly called him "the Boucher of his time"—and there are still those who describe him as a romantic.
-He was trained in Rome, where he was influenced by Leonardo and Correggio, who together with classical art were the basis of his style and gave him his own personality, which is why he is a painter difficult to classify.
+He was trained in Rome, where he was influenced by Leonardo and Correggio, who, together with classical art, were the basis of his style and gave him his own personality, which is why he is a painter difficult to classify.
 Among his works it is worth remembering Justice and Divine Vengeance Pursuing Crime (1808), The Abduction of Psyche by Zephyr (1800) and Venus and Adonis (1810).

 Jason with the Golden Fleece (1803), by Bertel Thorvaldsen, Thorvaldsen Museum, Copenhagen.

-If David was the great neoclassical painter par excellence, in sculpture his equivalent was Antonio Canova.
-Although he studied the work of the great Renaissance masters (Ghiberti, Donatello, Michelangelo), it was in classical Greco-Roman statuary where he found inspiration, which he was able to study in the great collections of his native Italy.
-Thus, his work has the serenity and harmony of the purest classicism, although it does not fail to show a human sensitivity and a decorative air typical of his Italian ancestry.
+If David was the great neoclassical painter par excellence, in sculpture, his equivalent was Antonio Canova.
+Although he studied the work of the great Renaissance masters (Ghiberti, Donatello, Michelangelo), he found inspiration in classical Greco-Roman statuary, which he could study in the great collections of his native Italy.
+Thus, his work has the serenity and harmony of the purest classicism, while not failing to show human sensitivity and a decorative air typical of his Italian ancestry.
 His works include: Daedalus and Icarus (1777–1779), Theseus and the Minotaur (1781–1783), Psyche Revived by Cupid's Kiss (1786–1793), Venus and Adonis (1789–1794), Hercules and Lichas (1795–1815), Perseus Triumphant (1800), Napoleon as Mars the Peacemaker (1803–1806), Pauline Bonaparte as Venus Victrix (1804–1808), Theseus Fighting the Centaur (1804–1819), The Three Graces (1815–1817), etc.